 starting with the first sentence, which is an attempt at criticizing the morbid fascination of contemporary media with the victims of horrible crimes (as if a multidimensional goddess would care about that): “This is not the story of how he killed me, thank fuck.”

-I’m sensing a pattern here, an… uncanny pattern [*winks clumsily at the screen]
+I’m sensing a pattern here, an… fucking uncanny pattern [*winks clumsily at the screen*]

 How bad, how fucking bad, is this?
-Well, pretty fucking bad I’d say!
-I googled “fuck* site:uncannymagazine.com” and it vomited 116 results.
-A few are from editorials (yeah, the editors there swear a lot) and I guess a few others may be from comments (but there aren’t many) but the majority seem to be from the stories themselves.
-And it’s not just the characters who say it a lot, it’s also the Narrator (sure, in the first person, but still…)!
+Well, pretty fucking bad if I may say so!
+I googled “fuck* site:uncannymagazine.com” and it vomited 116 fucking results.
+A few are from editorials (yeah, the editors there swear a lot) and I guess a few others may be from comments (but there are very few, and I have no idea how this magazines survives) but the majority seem to be from the stories themselves.
+And it’s not just the characters who say it a lot, it’s also the Narrator!

-Compare that result with Heroic Fantasy Quarterly: just 4 fucking hits, and there are 35 entire issues, with hundreds of stories, to read there.
+Compare that result with Heroic Fantasy Quarterly: just 4 fucking hits, how fucking pathethic!
+And there are 35 entire issues, with hundreds of stories, to read there.
 Or Beneath Ceaseless Skies, 46 results.
-I’d also use places like Tor.com but there are too many comments and articles that are not fiction proper, but if anyone wants to know the number, it’s 3390.
+I’d also use places like Tor.com but there are too many comments from too many fucking people and their fucking opinions, as well as articles that are not proper fiction, but if anyone wants to know the number, it’s 3390 as of now.
 That’s a lot of fucking for a science fiction and fantasy magazine, and at this rate of cultural expansion of Fuck!, I’m expecting Times and CNN to start using the word any moment now.

 But what’s the point of all this fuckery?
-It’s not even funny fuckery, that demands art and style, it’s just tryhard.
-They are emphatic fucks, which add little but subtracts a lot due to overuse and shrinking of language.
-What is the point of any of this in a fucking short story of fucking fantasy:
+It’s not even funny fuckery, that demands art and style, fucking panache and sophistication even, it’s just tryhardiness and mental sluggishness (is that a word?.)
+They are emphatic fucks, which add little but subtracts a lot due to overuse and continous shrinking of language.
+What is the fucking point of any of this in a fucking short story of fucking fantasy like this fuck:

 I am a literal nightmare, motherfucker,